Ayikanying-ux/payment_system_django/README.md

 To create a virtualenv move to the terminal and type `virtualenv env`

-4: Activate the environment
+4: Activate the environment with the command

-`source env/Scripts/activate'
+`source env/Scripts/activate`